CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_03_Implementing_failover_clustering.md

 ### Task 3: Configure the failover and failback settings

+In this task, you will be configuring the failover and failback settings for the FSCluster file server, including specifying the preferred owner of the cluster role and enabling automatic failback.

 1. **On SEA-SVR2**, in the **Failover Cluster Manager** console, with the **FSCluster** selected in the **Roles** node, in the Actions pane, select **Properties**.

    ![](../Media/lab03-21.png)